ahmedelmahd/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the result of POWER divided by DIVIDE, followed by a new line. displays the result of BREATH to the power LOVE converts a number from base 2 to base 10.
+prints the result of POWER divided by DIVIDE, followed by a new line. displays the result of BREATH to the power LOVE converts a number from base 2 to base 10. prints all possible combinations of two letters, except oo.